 Things to consider before starting a car detailing business

 Doing detailing well takes some talent, and you’ll be working with highly valuable cars, so it’s best to gain some experience either working as a detailer or working as an apprentice with a detailer.
 Understanding the specific materials that you’re working with and the chemicals that you’re using can help you to get the best results and can also help to avoid damaging a vehicle.

 Returning customers are valuable to a car detailing business, so consider establishing a loyalty rewards program to encourage repeat customers.
-A referral rewards program can also help to build clientele as your existing customers refer your business to their friends.
-If you’re looking for a business that you can start on a part-time basis, a mobile car detailing business offers that flexibility and makes for an easier entry into business ownership than some traditional retail businesses do.
+A referral rewards program can also help build clientele as your existing customers refer your business to their friends.
+If you’re looking for a business that you can start on a part-time basis, a mobile car detailing business offers that flexibility.
+It makes for an easier entry into business ownership than some traditional retail businesses do.